auth0-blog/vue-express-auth/README.md

 Replace the `domain` and `audience` placeholders with the values listed above.

+The error should now be resolved, so go ahead and open it up in the browser at [http://localhost:8080](http://localhost:8080).

-Now you can sign in, receive an API access token, and view an event's details page at [http://localhost:8080/event/1](http://localhost:8080/event/1).
+You can now also sign in, receive an API access token, and view an event's details page at [http://localhost:8080/event/1](http://localhost:8080/event/1).

 Be sure to [check out the full tutorial](https://auth0.com/blog/how-to-make-secure-http-requests-with-vue-and-express/) to see how this process works.